bitmakerlabs/front-end-development/README.md

 - Synthesize your ideas through code!

-## Expectations
-- You'll get out of this course what you put into it
-- You'll be given around 4 hours of work to do per week outside of class
-- Programming can only be learned by writing code
-  - The assignments are provided for you to deepen your understanding of course concepts
-  - We don't provide grades, stickers or certificates!
-  - We do provide answers, we're here to help, so make sure you ask questions

 ## Projects You Will Build
 - Resume website
   - This will allow you to flex your muscles on